coraliewill/StatisticalModelling/README.md

   4. Covariates and response are linear on the link scale

 #### Collinearity
-We want to avoid including variables who are provide similar information in the same model.
+We want to avoid including predictor variables that provide similar information in the same model.

-The response data contains both signal, describing the underlying mean function of the process, and noise, the variability of the points about the underlying mean function.
+The response data contains both *signal*, describing the underlying mean function of the process, and *noise*, the variability of the points about the underlying mean function.
 We want a bias-variance trade-off.

 Detecting collinearity between variables can be done using Variance Inflation Factors (VIFs).
 Collinearity is an issue for calculated model coefficients and standard errors.
 There is no effect however on model predictions if collinearity is present.

 * Ridge Regression